 A grid-tied 5 kW on-grid rooftop system has these key components:

 - Solar panels (10×): 500-550W ALMM-approved mono PERC or TOPCon panels.
-Only ALMM-listed panels qualify for PM Surya Ghar subsidy — verify your installer's panel brand against the ALMM list before signing the contract.
+Only ALMM-listed panels qualify for PM Surya Ghar subsidy, so verify your installer's panel brand against the ALMM list before signing the contract.

 - 5 kW string inverter: Converts DC from panels to AC for home use.
 Top brands in India 2026: Sungrow SG5KTL, Growatt MOD 5000TL3-X, Sofar Solar, Delta.
 Warranty: 5 years (extendable to 10-12 years).